7 The Great War

 - Compare the “Spanish Flu” with the current COVID-19 pandemic.
 What can we learn from the past?

-On December 4, 1918, President Wilson became the first American president to travel overseas during his term.
+On December 4, 1918, President Wilson became the first American president to travel overseas while in office.
 Wilson went to Europe to end “the war to end wars”, and he intended to shape the peace.
 The war brought an abrupt end to four great European imperial powers.
 The German, Russian, Austrian-Hungarian, and Ottoman Empires each evaporated and the map of Europe was redrawn to accommodate new independent nations.
-As part of the armistice, Allied forces occupied territories in the Rhineland to prevent Germany from reigniting war.
+As part of the armistice, Allied forces occupied territories in the Rhineland separating Germany and France, to prevent conflicts there from reigniting war.
 A new German government disarmed while Wilson and other Allied leaders gathered in France at Versailles to dictate the terms of a settlement to the war.
 After months of deliberation, the Treaty of Versailles officially ended the war.

 In January 1918, before American troops had even arrived in Europe, President Wilson had offered an ambitious statement of war aims and peace terms known as the Fourteen Points to a joint session of Congress.
 The plan not only addressed territorial issues but offered principles on which Wilson believed a long-term peace could be built.
 The president called for reductions in armaments, freedom of the seas, adjustment of colonial claims, and the abolition of the types of secret treaties that had led to the war.
 Some members of the international community welcomed Wilson’s idealism, but in January 1918, Germany still anticipated a favorable verdict on the battlefield and did not seriously consider accepting the terms of the Fourteen Points.
 Even the Allies were dismissive.
 French prime minister Georges Clemenceau remarked, “The good Lord only had ten [commandments].”